 To understand how these affective reactions are built from the focal individual's perspective, we can look at different types of emotional responses.
-Take, for example, an exchange which renders the focal individual merely sad about the outcome compared to one that renders the focal individual angry.
-Being angry, unlike being sad, is more likely to be associated with the blockage of a central goal and thus includes high arousal, but is not necessarily associated with the actions of a target (Ortony, et al., 1988).
-It's only after the attribution of intentionality and controllability to the target that the focal individual now focuses their anger on the target, which introduces a need to update the rules for future exchanges.
+Consider, for example, an exchange that renders the focal individual angry about the outcome, compared to one that renders the focal individual merely sad.
+Being angry, unlike being sad, is more likely to be associated with the blockage of a central goal and, thus, to include high arousal, but it is not necessarily associated with the actions of a target (Ortony et al., 1988).
+Only after attributing intentionality and controllability to the target will the focal individual focus his or her anger on the target, which will introduce a need to update the rules for future exchanges.
 An example of an evaluation with positive valence that emerges from an exchange where the outcome exceeds expectations and is attributed to the actions of a target is gratitude, which represents a "typical response to the perception that one has been the recipient of another moral agent's benevolence" (McCullough, Kilpatrick, Emmons, & Larson, 2001: 261).
 Gratitude, unlike happiness, is more likely to be associated with an attained central goal, which creates a higher level of arousal.
 But this gratitude is not the source of an anchoring event until it is specifically directed at the target of the exchange.